Mike11199/applyYourSelf---Job-Tracker/README.md

 -Set up a global context using createContext and a useContext hook to pass values deep into the component tree.
 This allows the alert function to be used globally as oppossed to passed to each prop.

+-Used a reducer (a function that take the current state and an action as arguments, and return a new state result) and dispatch functions to enable alerts to show and clear after a brief period of time (user not inputting all values into the form, etc.)

 <img src="https://user-images.githubusercontent.com/91037796/171723508-c90523fd-f41f-4338-a6f5-f372adc5fc66.png" width=50% height=50%>